-Health care, psychiatry, AIDS, Parkinson’s disease
+Health care, psychiatry, AIDS, Parkinson’s disease, Field Education

-Virgen Luce (LCSW-R, ACSW) joined NYU’s Silver School of Social Work as full-time faculty member in 2006.
+Virgen Luce (LCSW-R, ACSW) joined NYU Silver School of Social Work as full-time faculty member in 2006.
 She obtained her BA at Lehman College (CUNY) and MSW and a post-graduate master’s certificate in social work administration and supervision and training at Hunter College School of Social Work (CUNY).
 Her extensive professional clinical career began in a community-based mental health agency, and continued to hospital settings where she held various clinical, supervisory, and director-level management positions in the service of a multi-racial/ethnic client population.
-She received the 2011 Social Work Leadership Award from the NASW-Latino Social Work Task Force for her dedication and commitment to social work education and the great strides that she has achieved to encourage and support Latino students and social workers in the community.
+She received the 2011 Social Work Leadership Award from the NASW-NYC Latino Social Work Task Force for her dedication and commitment to social work education and the great strides that she has achieved to encourage and support Latino students and social workers in the community.

 Professor Luce has been a leader in HIV/AIDS prevention and education, resulting in the creation of new resources and services for patients in her previous senior management and administrative positions.
 These positions included director of behavioral health at Betances Health Center and manager of AIDS Center: Pediatric-Maternal Services & Women’s Project at Beth Israel Medical Center in New York City.